Hoffman Estates, Illinois

-Hoffman Estates is a village in Illinois, United States.
-The village is located primarily in Cook County, with a small section in Kane County.
+Hoffman Estates is a village in Cook County, Illinois, United States.
 It is a suburb of Chicago.
 Per the 2020 census, the population was 52,530.

-The village now serves as the headquarters for Sears and the American headquarters for Mori Seiki.
-The village owns Now Arena, home of the Windy City Bulls of the NBA G League.

-In 2009, the village hosted the Heartland International Tattoo, one of the largest music and dance festivals of its kind in the Midwest.
+The village previously served as the headquarters for Sears and is one of the American headquarters for Mori Seiki.
+Now Arena, home of the Windy City Bulls of the NBA G League is part of the village.
+Between 2006 and 2009, the village hosted the Heartland International Tattoo, one of the largest music and dance festivals of its kind in the Midwest.

 History

 Prior to the 1940s, German settlers moved into the area west of Roselle Road and north of Golf Road, then known as Wildcat Grove.
 The area was sparsely populated until farmers purchased land in the area in the 1940s.

 In 1954, Sam and Jack Hoffman, owners of a father-son owned construction company, bought 160 acres of land in the area.
-The pair constructed homes and began the development the region which now bears their name.
+The pair constructed homes and began the development of the region which now bears their name.
 As residents moved in, they voted to incorporate the area, and the Village of Hoffman Estates was incorporated on September 23, 1959.
 In 1973, six former town officials, including mayors Edward F. Pinger (1959−1965) and Roy L. Jenkins (1965−1969) were indicted on bribery and tax charges.

 Once the Northwest Tollway opened, Schaumburg Township became more attractive to Chicago commuters.
-In the early 1960s, land annexations north of the tollway and in other neighboring regions more than doubled Hoffman Estates's land area.
+In the early 1960s, land annexations north of the tollway and in other neighboring regions more than doubled Hoffman Estates' land area.

 The opening of the Woodfield Mall in Schaumburg to the east in 1971 made the area a major business center.
 An attempt to change the name of the village to East Barrington, among other names, was made in the early 1980s but failed upon a residential vote.